aceBLD/QR-Attendance-System/README.md

 ## Source code for QR Attendy (Secure QR Attendance System)
 ### File Directories
  <img src="https://github.com/BELDAD-Ace/QR-Attendance-System/blob/main/README-pics/File-DirectoryMap.png">

-As of November 4, 2025 Files and their Directories changes overtime, every 2 weeks this images updates when changes occur
+Files and their Directories changes overtime, every 2 weeks this images updates when changes occur <br>
+As of November 4, 2025 i decided to code in seperate between the Official Website and the App itself, i just need to learn how to make an App using Android Studio

 #### changes:
-- Set DashboardDominator.java as having a Severe Critical Errors
-- Set UserRepository.java as having a Moderate Errors
-- Marked index-mobil.html as Not Created yet at dashboard folder
-- added download.css at Zesty-design folder
-- added about.css at Zesty-design folder
-- changed board.js name into dashBoard.js
+- Taking glances and some changes at the WebApp Branch
+#### NOTICE:
+- Backend for website is still not fixed (Maybe using Php soon?)
+- Fewer Bugs left on the frontend (Especially for the Scripts)
 ### for the Frontend:
 - HTML
 - CSS